LucasFishbein/Microsoft_Movie_Analysis/README.md

 The first data source was a IMDB database (IMDB.com) which contains basic information regarding 146,144 different movie titles that have been released since 2010.
 This database contains descriptive factors of movies such as their release data and genres as well as info on the cast and creators of said movie.
 This will provide our analysis with a number of different movie factors to choose from when determining why a movie may have been successful.

-The second data source quiered was from the_numbers.com, a company that logs financial information regarding movies, such as the gross income and production budget.
-This database, though much smaller than the IMDB database, as it only contains 5,872 movies in total and 2,194 titles from 2010 and beyond, has extremely important production budget finicial information included that is a key piece of how we will determine the success of a movie.
+The second data source queried was from the_numbers.com, a company that logs financial information regarding movies, such as the gross income and production budget.
+This database, though much smaller than the IMDB database, as it only contains 5,872 movies in total and 2,194 titles from 2010 and beyond, has extremely important production budget financial information included that is a key piece of how we will determine the success of a movie.

 When combining these two databases in order to form a new, complete database only of movies that contained all of the relevant information outlined below we end up with a sample size of 1,859.
 The limitations regarding this dataset are covered in depth later in this analysis.

 ## Determining the "Success" of a Movie

 Microsoft like most companies is likely looking to maximize their profits while minimizing their investments, therefore the success metric used within this analysis to determine a movie's success will be the Return on Investment or ROI.
-ROI acts as a gauge of an investment's profitability, so a higher ROI means a that greater profitabilty in relation to the initail investment.
-For this analysis the investment metric will be the production budget of a movie and a movie's profitabilty will be determined via its worldwide gross income.
+ROI acts as a gauge of an investment's profitability, so a higher ROI means a that greater profitability in relation to the initial investment.
+For this analysis the investment metric will be the production budget of a movie and a movie's profitability will be determined via its worldwide gross income.
 The movies with an ROI greater than or equal to 500% will be considered "Highly Successful" and will be included in the Top Movies analyses

 ## Factors explored that may have contributed to a Movie's success